 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-What should I avoid while taking midazolam (Versed)?
+What should I avoid after taking midazolam (Versed)?

-Do not drink alcohol for at least 24 hours after taking midazolam.
-This medication can increase the effects of alcohol, which could be dangerous.
+Do not drink alcohol shortly after taking midazolam.
+This medicine can increase the effects of alcohol, which could be dangerous.

 Grapefruit and grapefruit juice may interact with midazolam and lead to potentially dangerous effects.
-Avoid the use of grapefruit products while taking midazolam.
+Avoid the use of grapefruit products for a short time after taking midazolam.

-Midazolam injection can cause extreme drowsiness that may last for 24 hours after you have received the medication.
+Midazolam can cause extreme drowsiness that may last for 24 to 48 hours after the injection.
 Older adults may feel sleepy for even longer.

 What other drugs will affect midazolam (Versed)?

-Shortly after you take midazolam, taking other drugs that make you sleepy or slow your breathing can cause dangerous side effects.
-Tell your doctor if you regularly use a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Shortly after you are treated with midazolam, using other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Where can I get more information (Versed)?

-Your pharmacist can provide more information about midazolam.
+Your doctor or pharmacist can provide more information about midazolam.